 Because the moment you stop tolerating you too become intolerant of the intolerance, ending up becoming one of the intolerants; creating a paradox tolerance in the State.

-Your comments, reviews and opinions are highly welcome.
+Your comment, review and opinion is highly welcome.